 Why Sketch Force?

 The name speaks to the creative energy we foster!
 My goal is to equip your child with the foundational principles of drawing that will boost their confidence and encourage their artistic growth.
-As a young artist, I was fortunate to have a mentor who guided me and answered all my questions as I improved.
+As a young artist, I was fortunate to have a mentor who guided me and answered my many questions as I improved.
 I want to offer your child that same supportive mentorship I valued, filling in gaps that many promising artists experience.

 A Unique, One-on-One Experience